Robert A. Heinlein: Birth, childhood, and early education

 Heinlein, born on July 7, 1907, to Rex Ivar Heinlein (an accountant) and Bam Lyle Heinlein, in Butler, Missouri, was the third of seven children.
 He was a sixth-generation German-American; a family tradition had it that Heinleins fought in every American war, starting with the War of Independence.

 He spent his childhood in Kansas City, Missouri.
 The outlook and values of this time and place (in his own words, "The Bible Belt") had an influence on his fiction, especially in his later works, as he drew heavily upon his childhood in establishing the setting and cultural atmosphere in Time Enough for Love and To Sail Beyond the Sunset.
 The 1910 return of Halley's Comet inspired the young child's life-long interest in astronomy.

 In January 1924, the sixteen-year-old Heinlein lied about his age to enlist in Company C, 110th Engineer Regiment, of the Missouri National Guard, in Kansas City.
 His family could not afford to send Heinlein to college, so he sought an appointment to a military academy.
 When Heinlein graduated from Kansas City Central High School in 1924, he was initially prevented from attending the United States Naval Academy at Annapolis because his older brother Rex was a student there, and at the time, regulations discouraged multiple family members from attending the academy simultaneously.
-He instead matriculated at Kansas City Community College and began vigorously petitioning Missouri Senator James A. Reed for an appointment to the Naval Academy.
+He instead matriculated at Kansas City Junior College and began vigorously petitioning Missouri Senator James A. Reed for an appointment to the Naval Academy.
 In part due to the influence of the Pendergast machine, the Naval Academy admitted him in June 1925.
 Heinlein received his discharge from the Missouri National Guard as a staff sergeant.
 Reed later told Heinlein that he had received 100 letters of recommendation for nomination to the Naval Academy, 50 for other candidates and 50 for Heinlein.